mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/cassandra/2.7.0-3.11.4/release-notes/index.md

 ## Updates

-- Upgraded SDK library to version `0.57.0`
+- Upgraded SDK library to version `0.57.0`.
+For more information see [SDK Release Notes](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.0)
 - Added support for [Secure JMX](/mesosphere/dcos/services/{{ model.serviceName }}/2.7.0-3.11.4/advanced/#secure-jmx-enterprise)

 ## Upgrading your cluster from 2.5.0-3.11.3 to 2.7.0-3.11.4

-- Run the following command to upgrade your Cassandra package:
+- If upgrading from version `2.5.0-3.11.3`, you'll need to run the following command to successfully upgrade your Cassandra package:
   ```
   dcos cassandra update start --package-version=2.7.0-3.11.4 --replace
   ```